mhdsedighi/AircraftOptimizer/README.md

 # AircraftOptimizer
 A MATLAB script for optimizing an aircraft design based on performance, with the support for morphing wing.
+Airodynamics calculation is based on Torando VLM mathod.

 for testing:
-run initial(NUM) to initiate a sample design and get a 3d plot and then Main(NUM) to optimize a design cost
+run initial to initiate a sample design and get a 3d plot and then:

-run initial8 for initiating a design run main 8 to optimize a morphing-wing airplane based on performance
+    main_aircraft_design to optimize a design cost for an aircraft or main_morph to optimize a design cost for a morphing (shape changing) aircraft